Faith-Enemaku/cisco-networking-basics-labs/Lab-02_Web-Server-Connection/README.md

 - Screenshot 2 – PC0 Web Browser showing the web page

 ## Key Takeaways
-- Learned how to verify network connectivity using ping
+- Learned how to verify network connectivity using ping.
-- Observed how IP addresses allow PCs to reach servers
+- Observed how IP addresses allow PCs to reach servers.
-- Practiced connecting a PC to a web server using a web client
+- Practiced connecting a PC to a web server using a web client.
-- Gained a better understanding of how the Internet delivers packets
+- Gained a better understanding of how the Internet delivers packets.